fengtingzhang/blog/_posts/2018-11-13-rubyconf-2018-day-one.md

 #### Community
 * We are the community, there is no registration, or membership
 * Everyone uses Javascript here, we are not exclusive
-* Like Typhoon - We see Wind, Rain and Low Pressure; A vague structure, we cannot touch, move, or delete the typhoon.
-But comes with a huge power.
+* A community is like a Typhoon - We see wind, wain and low Pressure; It's a vague structure that we cannot touch, move, or delete., but it comes with a huge power.
 * Ruby cannot be Ruby without its community

 #### Bug reports and Community Contributions
 * I was not a great programmer and created many bugs
-* We owe much to the community
+* We owe much to the community and its intellectual curiosity
-* Intellectual curiosity

 #### Features from community contributions
 * I was not the one that came up with these ideas